CS48Project/myProject/README.txt

 Known issues/bugs:
 1. For now, the 'Food of the Day' link won't display a food item when clicked on.
 This will be implemented later.
-2. Comments on the food items' pages are listed from oldest-newest.
-We plan to reverse this order.